-While these links may not provide ready-to-use resources, they do offer valuable worship material.
+While these links may not provide ready-to-use material, they do offer valuable worship resources.

 Professor Adrian Thatcher advocates usage of gender-inclusive language.
 For him, this can include appropriate and thoughtful use of gender-specific language which does not privilege men over women.
 In a 36-page booklet entitled “Gender Inclusive language and Worship” produced by Modern Church, Adrian provides practical suggestions for church groups committed to creating inclusive worship experience.
-Click on the booklet’s title to access a free download option.
+(Unfortunately, the booklet is no longer available online).

 Adrian’s booklet is recommended by the Progressive Christian Network in Britain.